aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 var rows = xhr.responseText.split('\u0001');
 ```

-If you want to receive huge amounts of data in the client side, this will be your best choice.
+If you want to receive huge amounts of data on the client-side, this will be your best choice.

 ### 3. Ajax Performance Guidelines